HARRY NOVAK PROFILE

 star Larry Drake in an early role as caretaker to Eddie's mother.

-OF HELL - 1982) was in charge of Makeup and Special Effects.
+1982) was in charge of Makeup and Special Effects.
+Also starring

-Also starring Larry Lambeth and Jim Blankinship as the hotel psychos.
+Larry Lambeth and Jim Blankinship as the hotel psychos.
+Originally

 WITH A KIDNAPPER, HOUSE